 - a.
 Background: Ohio law, in Revised Code § 2117.06, provides detailed procedures on how creditors of deceased persons may present their claims against that decedent's estate.
 If those procedures are not followed within a specified time, typically six months from the date of death, the claims are forever barred.
-Under current law, there are three methods by which a creditor may present a claim against an estate: (1) to the executor or administrator in a writing, and to the probate court by filing a copy of the writing with the court; and (3) in a writing that is sent by ordinary mail to the decedent and that is actually received by the executor or administrator within the specified time. - b.
+Under current law, there are three methods by which a creditor may present a claim against an estate: (1) to the executor or administrator in a writing; (2) to the executor or administrator in a writing, and to the probate court by filing a copy of the writing with the court; and (3) in a writing that is sent by ordinary mail to the decedent and that is actually received by the executor or administrator within the specified time. - b.
 Problem: Disputes frequently arise over whether a creditor has properly and timely presented its claim.
 Recently, the Ohio Supreme Court's decision in Wilson v.
 Lawrence, 150 Ohio St.3d 368, 2017-Ohio-1410, and subsequent decisions by lower courts, have cast doubt on how to comply with these claims presentation methods.
-Prior to these decisions, most practitioners would have believed that delivery of the written claim by service to the executor and on the attorney for the estate was sufficient for these purposes. - c.
-Proposal: The proposal would amend R.C. § 2117.06 to make it clear that it is sufficient for a creditor to present a claim by serving it upon the attorney for the executor or the administrator.
-This amendment would provide more certainly and predictability in determining whether a claim has been properly and timely presented.
+Prior to these decisions, most practitioners would have believed that delivery of the written claim by service to the attorney for the estate or filing the claim with the probate court were sufficient for these purposes. - c.
+Proposal: The proposal would amend R.C. § 2117.06 to make it clear that it is sufficient for a creditor to present a claim by serving it upon the attorney for the executor or the administrator or filing the claim with the probate court.
+This amendment would provide more certainty and predictability in determining whether a claim has been properly and timely presented.
 More specifically, the amendment would provide that the three methods by which a creditor may present a claim against an estate are as follows: (1) to the executor or administrator, or to the attorney of record for the executor or administrator, in a writing; (2) to the probate court in a writing that identifies the probate court case number for the estate; and (3) in a writing that is actually received by the executor or administrator, or by an attorney who is identified as counsel for the executor or administrator in the probate court records for the estate of the decedent, within the specified time, and without regard to whom the writing is addressed.